Pope announces World Youth Day to return to Asia in 2027, urges young people ‘not to be afraid’

 “I’m very happy but a little bit worried we have to welcome all other people,” the 33-year-old said.
 “It will be a bit worrying but we will going to make it.”

-In Lisbon, young people braved a searing temperature of 38 degrees C (100 F) on Saturday to be in place for his evening vigil service and then faced temperatures expected to hit 40 degrees C (104) on Sunday at midday.
+In Lisbon, young people braved a searing temperature of 38 degrees C (100 F) on Saturday to be in place for his evening vigil service and then faced higher temperatures on Sunday at midday.

 They woke Sunday as the sun rose over the River Tagus.
 Many had slept on mats, cots and the bare ground to be in place for Francis’ Mass.
 Starting at dawn, a priest-DJ started spinning thumping reggae and Christian hymns from the sound system.